-A Few Important Things To Keep In Mind Before You Bleach
+A Few Important Things To Keep In Mind Before Bleaching Facial Hair

 Also read: 6 Simple Homemade Masks To Make Your Skin Glow!

-How To Bleach Your Face – The Process
+How To Bleach Face at Home – The Process

 Also read: 6 Home Remedies For Facial Hair You’ve Got To Try Today!

-Before you begin, make sure to tie all your hair away from your face and wear a headband – you don’t want to accidentally bleach any of your strands, right?!
+Before you begin bleaching your face, make sure to tie all your hair away from your face and wear a headband – you don’t want to accidentally bleach any of your strands, right?!
 Also, prep your skin by making sure it’s cleansed well.